Containers

 auser@nid00001:/work/t01/t01/auser>

 Note that the prompt has changed to show you are on a compute node.
-Now you can use the image in the same way as on the login node.
+Now you can launch a container in the same way as on the login node.

 auser@nid00001:/work/t01/t01/auser> singularity shell hello-world.sif